-- A 2-parent family, for these purposes only, meets all of the following criteria: - There are 2 parents with a common child living together and included in the same WV WORKS payment; or - There are 2 parents with a common child living together and one or both is excluded from the WV WORKS payment unless the exclusion is due to one of the following reasons: - Minor parent who is not the head-of-household or spouse of the head-of-household; - Ineligible alien due to immigration status; - SSI recipient; and - Neither parent is incapacitated or disabled according to item D below. - A 1-parent family, for these purposes only, is a family that does not meet all of the 3 criteria above, regardless of the number of parents or other adults included in the household.
+- A 2-parent family, for these purposes only, meets all of the following criteria: - There are 2 parents with a common child living together and included in the same WV WORKS payment; or - There are 2 parents with a common child living together and one or both is excluded from the WV WORKS payment unless the exclusion is due to one of the following reasons: - Minor parent who is not the head-of-household; - Ineligible alien due to immigration status; - SSI recipient; and - Neither parent is incapacitated or disabled according to item D below. - A 1-parent family, for these purposes only, is a family that does not meet all of the 3 criteria above, regardless of the number of parents or other adults included in the household.